Jahid-Hasan1/Py-Fusion/SoftwareUpdate.txt

-* fix for KeyError: 'epoch'
+fix predict with class filter